What is grief coaching?

 Redundancy

 Losing a job unexpectedly can leave anyone reeling.
 If you enjoyed the job and it was a big part of your career journey, having it taken away from you can lead to a sense of grief.
 There may be a mourning period for what you’ve lost before you’re able to pick yourself up and start looking for other options.
-Working with a redundancy coach can be an excellent way to set goals that will move you forward in your career, finding a new role that suits your strengths.
+Working with a grief coach can help you to work through feelings of anger and grief around being made redundant.
+It can also be helpful to work with a life coach, career coach, or redundancy coach who can help set goals that will move you forward in your career, finding a new role that suits your strengths.

 Life transitions

 There are moments in our lives that shift our sense of self.
 These may include children growing up and moving out (leading to empty nest syndrome) and retirement.
 When these transitions happen, they can bring our identity into question as we consider who we are outside of these roles.
+These changes in roles and shifts in our sense of self can leave lingering feelings of grief and loss.
 Working with a coach can help you reconnect with your values and your true self, so you feel calm and confident moving into these new stages of life.

 Chronic illness